thuytien134/phase5-project/README.md

 # Welcome to my Cosmetic Shop Project
 ## Introduction:
-This  web application enables users to create an account, log in - log out your account, view the products in my shop, add and remove items in your bag, and create/edit/delete reviews for each product.
+This  web application enables users to create an account, log in & log out, view the products in my shop, add and remove items in your bag, and create/edit/delete reviews for each product.
 ### To get set up, run:
 `bundle install`